-Do you take time to celebrate your accomplishments?
 Or do you quickly move on to the next item on your list?

 I’m in the latter category.
-Most of the time I accomplish something and then move on.
+Most of the time, I accomplish something and then move on.

 I’m not sure why I keep moving on to the next item without celebrating.
 I know there’s no gold star if I accomplish one thing or ten things during the year.
-But I’m trying to be better.

 When I do take time to celebrate an accomplishment, I find many benefits.

 The key benefit of celebrating an accomplishment is reinforcing your self-image.
 No matter how big or small the accomplishment, you still went through a journey.

 Another benefit of celebrating an accomplishment is a way to practice gratitude.
-While you accomplished a goal, more than likely you didn’t go it alone.
+While you accomplished a goal, more than likely, you didn’t go it alone.

-Celebrating gives you time to reflect on your journey allowing you the opportunity to learn from it – the good parts and the not so good parts.
+Celebrating gives you time to reflect on your journey, allowing you the opportunity to learn from it – the good parts and the not so good parts.

 You’re probably wondering who has time to celebrate.
 I’m not suggesting a big celebration like you would for special occasions.

 It could be dedicating a day or an hour to do something just for yourself … something you enjoy.

 Celebrating allows you time to acknowledge your accomplishment.
 It’s part of the journey that can easily be overlooked.

 Celebrating your accomplishments will improve/reinforce your self-image, recognize those who helped or encouraged you, and refuel your motivation.
 Give it a try.

-Stay PEF (positive, enthused, focused) and make 2017 your best year ever!
+Stay PEF (positive, enthusiastic, and focused) and make 2023 your best year ever!

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”